-Private loans and government-backed loans do share one important thing in common.
-Private loans were made non-dischargeable in bankruptcy in 2006 with the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
+Private loans and government-backed loans do have one important thing in common.
+In 2006, private loans were made non-dischargeable in bankruptcy with the passage of the Bankruptcy Abuse Prevention and Consumer Protection Act (BAPCPA).
 In other words, you can't automatically eliminate them in a bankruptcy case like you can other debts, like credit cards and medical bills.

 That doesn't mean it's impossible to get rid of them in bankruptcy.
 Private loans are subject to the same discharge standard that public or government-backed loans are.
-More particularly they can be discharged if they will cause “undue hardship” to the debtor or a debtor’s dependent.
+More particularly, they can only be discharged if they will cause “undue hardship” to the debtor or a debtor’s dependent.

-But, there is another way that those private loans may be discharged.
+There is another way those private loans may be discharged.
 That path lies in a circuitous interpretation of several federal statutes that define which private loans can be considered educational loans for purposes of bankruptcy.
 As we'll see, at the heart is whether you can deduct the interest on the loans from your income tax.

-Those “qualified higher education expenses” are themselves defined in the Higher Education Act of 1965, which is codified at 20 USC 108711 as “cost of attendance."
+Those “qualified higher education expenses” are themselves defined in the Higher Education Act of 1965, which is codified at 20 USC 1087ll as “cost of attendance."
 In turn, the cost of attendance is set by the college and generally includes tuition and fees, room and board, transportation, and travel expenses.

-When we consider the BAPCPA requirements, the Internal Revenue Code and the Higher Education Act definition, it is not at all clear that Congress anticipated these “mixed use” loans when it decided to except private loans from discharge.
+When we consider the BAPCPA requirements, the Internal Revenue Code, and the Higher Education Act definition, it is not at all clear that Congress anticipated these supplemental private loans when it decided to make private loans non-dischargeable.

-Furthermore, any type of lending could be considered a student loan according to these statutes, including credit card debt, home equity lending, ordinary personal loans.
-The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed use loans are not eligible for an interest deduction under the Internal Revenue Code as they are not qualified education loans.
+Furthermore, any type of lending could be considered a student loan according to these statutes, including credit card debt, home equity lending, and ordinary personal loans.
+The Code of Federal Regulations at 26 CFR 1.221-1, however, specifically clarifies that mixed-use loans are not eligible for an interest deduction under the Internal Revenue Code as they are not qualified education loans.
 Consequently, these loans should be dischargeable.
-At the least, the amount in excess of cost of attendance is dischargeable.
+At the least, the amount in excess of the cost of attendance should be dischargeable.

 To learn more about this exception to the BAPCPA private student loan discharge provision, read the FinAid.org paper, Limitations on Exception to Discharge of Private Student Loans.